- Today's typical heroin addict starts using at 23 and is likely to live in affluent suburbs

 For years, we have been railing about the flagrant abuse of pain pills in the United States.
 Former President Bill Clinton called me a couple years ago after he lost two friends to accidental prescription drug overdose.
 As we dug into the issue together, we were stunned to learn 80% of the world's pain pills are consumed in the United States, which has just 5% of the world's population.

-As a result, accidental prescription drug overdose is now the leading cause of acute preventable death for Americans.
+As a result, drug overdose is the leading causes of unintentional death for Americans.
 Someone dies in this manner every 19 minutes.
 That is more deaths than from car accidents.